FAQ: Heat Rash in Babies and Toddlers

 There are several types of heat rash:

-Miliaria rubra.
-This type of heat rash occurs deeper in the skin, and is referred to as “prickly heat” because its symptoms include an itching or prickly feeling in addition to bumps.
+• Miliaria rubra.
+This type of heat rash occurs deeper in the skin and is referred to as "prickly heat" because its symptoms include an itching or prickly feeling in addition to bumps.

 How Can You Treat Heat Rash?

-Heat rash isn’t considered a serious condition, and it normally goes away on its own without special skin care or treatment beyond cooling the affected area.
-However, there are a few home remedies you can try to keep your child comfortable:
+Heat rash in babies isn't usually serious, and it normally goes away on its own without special skin care or treatment other than cooling the affected area.But there are a few home remedies you can try to keep your little one comfortable:

-It’s best not to use ointments on your child’s heat rash because these can block the sweat ducts further.
-If these remedies don’t work to improve the heat rash, ask your healthcare provider for advice.
+It's best not to use ointments on your child's heat rash because these can block the sweat ducts further.
+If these remedies don't work to improve baby heat rash, ask your healthcare provider for advice.

 Can You Prevent Heat Rash?